 The Vanderbilt Department of Anesthesiology has a long tradition of leading the field of anesthesia informatics.
 A rich blend of world-class research, active software development, and utilization of the latest clinical applications allows the Department to drive use of technology within anesthesiology to improve safety and quality.
 Nationally recognized efforts within the Department are tightly linked with activities around the Medical Center and University as a whole.
 Advances in both research and clinical care are facilitated by several key faculty members in the Department who have dual faculty appointments in the Department of Biomedical Informatics.

 The Vanderbilt Department of Anesthesiology has been a leader in the area of anesthesia information management systems (AIMS) development since the late 1990s.
-Because of the extensive effort that has been put toward developing a robust informatics infrastructure, the Vanderbilt Anesthesiology & Perioperative Informatics Research (VAPIR) Division is able to benefit from the availability of thousands of historical intraoperative records, each containing detailed physiologic information.
+Because of the extensive effort that has been put toward developing a robust informatics infrastructure, the Vanderbilt Anesthesiology & Perioperative Informatics Research (VAPIR) group is able to benefit from the availability of thousands of historical intraoperative records, each containing detailed physiologic information.

 The group manages a variety of clinical research projects that span many areas including development of real-time point-of-care notification systems, creating predictive models for patient risk-stratification, enhancing patient-provider communication, developing new models for delivery of medical care and bringing personalized medicine into the operating room.
 Currently, the group has more than 40 active research projects, with collaborations that extend across Vanderbilt and into a growing number of academic centers across the world.
-These centers include The University of Michigan, Harvard University, Thomas Jefferson University and the Norwegian University of Science and Technology.

-The Vanderbilt Anesthesiology & Perioperative Informatics Research (VAPIR) Division is dynamic and currently expanding.
+The Vanderbilt Anesthesiology & Perioperative Informatics Research (VAPIR) group is dynamic and currently expanding.
 Qualified candidates are being sought for a variety of full-time analyst positions, and there are also openings for summer interns and research assistants.